 The Department of Social Work's undergraduate program is accredited by the Council on Social Work Education (CSWE) and must meet rigorous academic standards to retain this accreditation.

 The Department of Social Work's undergraduate program offers both a major and a minor in social work.
 It is a specialized degree that prepares graduates for generalist social work practice with a solid foundation in the liberal arts and in the knowledge, skills, and value base of social work.
 Through the mastery of core competencies, social work graduates apply their education working with individuals, families, groups, organizations, and communities.
 In addition, the program prepares qualified students to pursue graduate education in schools of social work and related fields.

 Social work majors earn a B.S. degree in social work.
 Graduates are eligible for practice in a variety of social work settings throughout the United States.
+In preparation for graduate school, the program offers an Accelerated Masters that qualified students can consider applying for their junior year.
 In addition, qualified graduates are eligible to apply for advanced standing in M.S.W. programs that offer advanced standing.
 Depending upon the program, this can mean earning the M.S.W. in one calendar year versus two academic years.

 Candidates for a degree must satisfy all of the University Discovery Program requirements in addition to satisfying the requirements of the social work major.
 Social work majors are required to take:

 |SW 424||Introduction to Social Work||4|

 |SW 525||Social Welfare Policy: History of Social and Economic Justice||4|

 |SW 622||Social Work Practice: Interventions with Individuals and Families||4|

 |SW 623||Social Work Practice: Interventions with Groups, Organizations and Communities||4|

 |SW 625||Social Welfare Policy in a Global Context||4|